 Well, if it lasts .... you know what I mean, right??

 Bon appétit! ??

-Since this contains quite a bit of booze in it, it is not suitable for the children but I have adapted it to a kids or let’s say alcohol free version.
+Since this contains quite a bit of booze in it, it is not suitable for the children but I have adapted it for kids or let’s say an alcohol-free version.
 So here are my tips.

 - almond flavour, sometimes mint, sometimes vanilla or any other flavoured syrup available on the market.